worktheclock/replit.github.io/repls/secrets-environment-variables.md

 ![The environment variables panel](/images/repls/env-variables.png)

-## Adding, viewing and editing environment variables
+## Adding, Viewing and Editing Environment Variables

 To configure certain software and services, you'll need to add environment variables with specific keys and unique values given to you by your service provider (e.g. Stripe).

 You can add a new variable by filling in the key and value fields and pressing "Add new secret".
 You can view or edit any previously saved variable by clicking on the name (by default, the values which are usually sensitive are not shown).

-## Using environment variables in your code
+## Using Environment Variables in Your Code

 The sidebar will prompt you with example code based on the language used in your repl.
 Here are some examples for Python and JavaScript, assuming you have set environment variables with `DB_USERNAME` -> `admin` and `TOKEN` -> `38zdJSDF48fKJSD4824fN` respectively.